 Your options include:

 SPED 691-692; 696-698 Internships (6 credits total)

-For those students who are seeking their initial teaching license via Lynchburg College.
+For those students who are seeking their initial teaching license via University of Lynchburg.

 SPED 694, Field Experience in Autism Spectrum Disorder (ASD) (3 credits)

 For those who are completing the ASD certificate program.
-Students who are also completing their MEd programs (and are not seeking initial licensure via LC) are able to substitute SPED 694 for SPED 695.
+Students who are also completing their MEd programs (and are not seeking initial licensure via University of Lynchburg) are able to substitute SPED 694 for SPED 695.

 SPED 695 Advanced Applications in Special Education (3 credits)

 - Currently teaching, and who are seeking their initial license and/or endorsement via their Local Education Agency (LEA);

 - Currently teaching, and who are fully licensed and endorsed.
 Students in this category must be employed as a special education or general education inclusion teacher in their respective schools;

 - Not teaching, but intends to seek a teaching position in the near or distant future, but who does not wish to gain their teaching license via University of Lynchburg;